 You have permission to propagate a work of a design, design file(s) and/or manufactured board(s) formed by combining CAD symbols and footprints provided by SnapEDA, even if such propagation would otherwise violate the terms of CC BY-SA.
 You may then convey such a combination under terms of your choice.

 If the CAD part you need is not yet available on SnapEDA, you can request using our InstaPart service where you can get any part made within 24-hours for $29.
 If you are a premium member, your membership comes with 5 IntaPart requests per month.
-You can also send 1 free request per month, however due to high demands, we cannot guarantee a delivery time for free requests.

 Additional, you can use our InstaBuild tool to generate the symbol instantly.
 Simple follow the instructions in the InstaBuild wizard to automatically build the symbol.
 The symbol will be connected to an IPC-compliant footprint and will be ready to download for all formats we support.
 InstaBuild is currently available on select parts.